naivedya-13/DSA-Problem-Ball-Arrangement-/README.md

 - **Space Complexity**:
   The space complexity is **O(G + Y + R)** due to the recursive call stack, as each recursive call uses space proportional to the number of remaining balls.

-## Mathematical Formula for Valid Arrangements

-In the general case, if we have `G` green balls, `Y` yellow balls, and `R` red balls, the total number of valid arrangements can be modeled as a permutation problem with the constraint that no two balls of the same color are adjacent.
-This is a complex problem and is computed via recursion as done in the provided code, which generates each arrangement while adhering to the constraints.

-### **Formula for Total Arrangements (Without Adjacent Balls of the Same Color)**:
-Unfortunately, there is no direct mathematical formula to compute the exact number of valid arrangements without adjacent balls of the same color.
-This is because the problem involves recursive placement, ensuring that the last placed ball isn't repeated.
-As such, this problem requires recursive backtracking as implemented in the code above.

 ## Conclusion